-The Palladium, Troy University's yearbook, is available for a reservation fee of \$5 to all students who reserve a copy by the deadline established each year.
-Other students may obtain a yearbook, if additional copies are available, by paying a fee established by the Palladium each year.
-Positions on the staff are open to everyone who qualifies with the Publications Board.
+The Palladium, Troy University's yearbook, is available for a small reservation fee to all students who reserve a copy by the deadline established .
+Others may obtain a yearbook, if additional copies are available, by paying a fee established by the Palladium each year.
+Positions on the staff are open to students of all majors who possess the necessary skills and/or experience, who want to learn and work, and who have grade-point averages of 2.5 or better.
 Those who would like to work on the Palladium should contact the editor.
 The yearbook is distributed during fall semester.